nathtiekk/tp/docs/DeveloperGuide.md

 -   **Command**: A directive issued by the insurance agent to perform actions such as adding, deleting, or updating a client.
 -   **Command Parser**: The module that interprets raw user input and converts it into a structured command object.
 -   **Command Result**: The outcome returned after a command is executed, including success confirmations or error messages.
--   **User Preferences**: Settings that store the agent’s configuration choices for a personalized experience.
 -   **ObservableList**: A data structure that automatically notifies the UI of changes in the model, ensuring real-time updates.
 -   **Duplicate Entry**: A situation where a new client record matches an existing record based on key attributes like name and phone number.
 -   **Tag**: A custom keyword used to categorize clients for sorting and filtering.